rootkovska/rootkovska.github.io/_posts/2015-12-17-Constitution.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XxiP82duKSk" frameborder="0" allowfullscreen>VlogCamp 2007 - Roma, 23 giugno 2007</iframe>

 They have been one whole day talking about videomaking repelling any kind of deeper tought about the infrastructure: "Hey dudes, the telephone closets are broken!
-How do you stream your masterpieces?", lynched.
+How do you stream your masterpieces?".
+Lynched.
 Things like asymmetric datapaths (ex: ADSL) that limit the upstream (ie: publishing capabilities) where very far from their comprehension.
 They kept talking about 'media democracy' repelling any important topic about that.

-And with the representatives of the newly elected (2006) Ministries was even worse, me "I have a plan!":
+And with the representatives of the newly elected (2006) Ministries was even worse, me "I have a plan!
+I've already made a prototype, it works!":

-* Ministero delle Communicationi, answer ([Paolo Zocchi](http://www.larete-innovazione.it/innovazione/salutiamo-paolo-zocchi/)): "There's no table to drop your project upon",
+* Ministero delle Communicationi (Communication), answer ([Paolo Zocchi](http://www.larete-innovazione.it/innovazione/salutiamo-paolo-zocchi/)): "There's no table to drop your project upon",
 * Ministero dell'Ambiente (Environment), answer ([Maurizio Pallante](https://it.wikipedia.org/wiki/Maurizio_Pallante)): "How do I sell it to the people?".

 Holy crap ... it's infrastrcutrue ... 'infra' ...
 INFRA!
 Between structures: everybody give it for granted until it fails; there's simply nothing to sell.
-The plan was exactly to foster the crowd-build-up of a backup network with cheap charlie money until they figure out what to do with the traditional copper network and its (scattered) updates: they start to talk about update to fiber optics in 1987, but they will probably never stop talking about it.
+The plan was exactly to foster the crowd-build-up of a backup network with cheap charlie money until they figure out what to do with the traditional copper network and its (scattered) updates.

 Basically we were paying for the 1994 Italian Crackdown by having a generation of Anal-f-Abets in charge.

-> A movie that was originally a comedy, but became a documentary.
-> (Urban Dictionary about the movie "Idiocracy")

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gGlJgU9x8tM" frameborder="0" allowfullscreen>Idiocracy: Ass The Movie</iframe>

-At the end of the movie my mouth was foamy.
-Stop laughing and back on topic!
-That's an order, private.

 I published the Italian Crackdown video 3 days before the parliament voted the Lisbon Treaty.
 It wasn't on purpose; I mean: I had no idea that they were going to vote on 25th.
 I was at MOKA2008 in Pescara (IT) to deliver my other video made at CCC2007: "Sapere Aude 1784".